 Companionship is necessary as a means of breaking the habit of loneliness, and learning to open up, be honest, and make friends with people who share our values.

-Some who do not have Courage chapters in their area, communicate with other Courage members over the internet and then fellowship with church groups, mentors, neighbors etc. to experience the non-virtual fellowship experience.
+Some who do not have Courage chapters in their area communicate with other Courage members over the Internet and also pursue fellowship with church groups, mentors, and neighbors in order to experience the rewards and growth that such fellowship will bring.

-For some one of the companions is a therapist (It is recommended that should you desire to overcome your same-sex feelings, that you seek out a NARTH counselor to assist you if the resources are available, as this would be a most effective means in this effort.)
-For others, the companion is a mentor.
+For some, one companion might be a therapist (It is recommended that should you desire to overcome your same-sex feelings, you seek a therapist with experience in same-sex attractions and who shares your Catholic beliefs.)
+For others, the companion may be a mentor.

-Companions can also be Courage group members, neighbors or friends you find in your hobbies or interests.
-In any case the company of those supportive of your goals of following Church teaching, is necessary medicine for this journey.
+Companions can also be Courage group members, neighbors, or friends you meet as you pursue your hobbies or interests.
+In any case, the company of those supportive of your goal of following Church teaching is necessary medicine for this journey.

 "The people here are like the best friend I never had.
 Every week when I walk through its doors, I am met by men and women who accept me as a member of a very special family.
 They do not judge the life that I have led, but they challenge me every step of the way, and when I fall, they are there to lift me to my feet and help me to move forward."
 Sarah